kpdyer/fteproxy/README.md

 Author
 ------

-Please contact Kevin P. Dyer (kdyer@cs.pdx.edu), if you have any questions.
+Please contact Kevin P. Dyer (kpdyer@gmail.com), if you have any questions.